Trepan-Debuggers/python2-trepan/docs/commands.rst

 Trepan Command Reference
 ************************

-Following *gdb*, we classify commands into the following categories:
+Following *gdb*, we classify commands into categories.
+Note though that some commands, like `quit`, and `restart`, are in different categories and some categories are new, like `set`, `show`, and `info`.

 .. toctree::
    :maxdepth: 1